EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Related Work

 \subsubsection{Text-based Referring Scene Understanding}

-In the realm of text-based RSU, numerous works have made substantial contributions.
-Text-based image segmentation~\cite{liu2023polyformer}, video object segmentation~\cite{miao2023spectrum}, expression comprehension~\cite{luo2020multi, jiang2023video_referring_expression_comprehension}, vision language tracking~\cite{zhao2023transformer} and grounding~\cite{tang2021multi}, text-image re-identification~\cite{ding2024text}, referring scene comprehension~\cite{yan2023universal}, and object tracking~\cite{wu2023referring,nguyen2023type,wu2023language,feng2021cityflow} are well explored by the community in the past.
-Wu~\textit{et al.}~\cite{wu2023referring} for the first time propose a text-based RMOT task and propose an online cross-modal tracker.
+In the realm of text-based referring scene understanding, numerous works have made substantial contributions.
+Text-based image segmentation~\cite{liu2023polyformer}, video object segmentation~\cite{miao2023spectrum}, expression comprehension~\cite{luo2020multi, jiang2023video_referring_expression_comprehension}, vision language tracking~\cite{zhao2023transformer,du2023ikun} and grounding~\cite{tang2021multi}, text-image re-identification~\cite{ding2024text}, referring scene comprehension~\cite{yan2023universal}, and object tracking~\cite{wu2023referring,nguyen2023type,he2024visual,feng2021cityflow} are well explored by the community in the past.
+Wu~\textit{et al.}~\cite{wu2023referring} for the first time propose an RMOT task with an online cross-modal tracker.
 Nguyen~\textit{et al.}~\cite{nguyen2023type} propose the GroOT by using text prompts.
+He~\textit{et al.}~\cite{he2024visual} introduced DeepRMOT, a cross-modality representation-based approach aimed at mitigating tracking errors due to vision-language mismatches.
+Du~\textit{et al.}~\cite{du2023ikun} developed a knowledge unification network for aligning trajectories with text references in a non-end-to-end manner, which enhances accuracy when integrated with off-the-shelf tracking systems.
 However, text reference, requiring the user to type in the information, is clearly not convenient in real-world driving scenarios.
-In this work, we for the first time delve into the challenging AR-MOT task using audio references.

-\subsubsection{Audio-based Referring Scene Understanding.}
+\subsubsection{Audio-based Referring Scene Understanding}

-While auditory RSU has been studied in semantic segmentation~\cite{pan2022wnet, zhou2022audio, mao2023multimodal}, unified referring scene comprehension~\cite{zou2023segment, chen2023epcformer}, and sound source localization tasks~\cite{senocak2023sound,qian2020multiple}, audio-referring MOT is scarcely addressed in the state-of-the-art.
+While auditory referring scene understanding has been studied in semantic segmentation~\cite{pan2022wnet, zhou2022audio, mao2023multimodal}, unified referring scene comprehension~\cite{zou2023segment, chen2023epcformer}, and sound source localization tasks~\cite{senocak2023sound,qian2020multiple}, audio-referring MOT is scarcely addressed in the state-of-the-art.
 The integration of audio-based references for tracking, in contrast to text-based approaches, presents several distinct advantages.
 Audio references offer more natural and contextually rich descriptions, enhancing the intuitiveness of tracking systems.
 The adoption of audio references advances accessibility, benefiting individuals with visual impairments by providing a more effective means of interacting with and comprehending their surrounding environments.
 In this work, we look into the under-explored AR-MOT, build up the first set of benchmarks, and put forward an end-to-end EchoTrack model to address the new challenge.